FlagOpen/FlagEmbedding/examples/finetune/README.md

 - `output_file`: path to save JSON data with mined hard negatives for finetuning
 - `negative_number`: the number of sampled negatives
 - `range_for_sampling`: where to sample negative.
 For example, `2-100` means sampling `negative_number` negatives from top2-top200 documents. **You can set larger value to reduce the difficulty of negatives (e.g., set it `60-300` to sample negatives from top60-300 passages)**
+- `similarity_range`: Specifies the similarity score range for sampling negatives.
+This defines the range of similarity between the query and the negative samples.
+For example, "0.2-0.8" will only sample negatives with similarity scores between 0.2 and 0.8, allowing control over the difficulty of the negatives based on their relevance to the query.
 - `candidate_pool`: The pool to retrieval.
 The default value is None, and this script will retrieve from the combination of all `neg` in `input_file`.
 The format of this file is the same as [pretrain data](https://github.com/FlagOpen/FlagEmbedding/tree/master/examples/pretrain#2-data-format).
 If input a candidate_pool, this script will retrieve negatives from this file.
 - `use_gpu_for_searching`: whether to use faiss-gpu to retrieve negatives.